-Faraday Award nominations are being accepted through February 14, 2015.
+Faraday Award nominations are currently being accepted!

 ELECTRIC POWER and Prequalified Ready Employees for Power International (PReP Int) collaborate to highlight success stories in hiring veterans for the power industry.